shadowsocks/shadowsocks-hub/README.md

     Admininistration and user operations should be intuitive, or feel free to leave feedback otherwise.

+## Rate limit
+You may enforce a rate limit by setting the maximum number of requests allowed within 15-minute window from the same ip address.
+Requests exceeding the limit will be refused with HTTP status code `429 Too Many Requests`.
+This setting can be done by add the following config to the `.env` file.
+    ```
+    RATE_LIMIT = 50
+    ```

+   Change the number to your choice.

 ## Bug report, feature request, and feedback

 Bug report, feature request, and feedback is welcome.
 Bugs have a high priority to get addressed.
 Feature requests and improvement feedback will be considered depending on their popularity and importance.